stub4ever/stub-middleman-kit/README.md

 npm install
 ```
 Now you can simply run $``middleman``.
 This will start the BrowserSync proxy
 and it will open for you.
-You can then edit your stylesheets, images, javascript and views and your
+You can then edit your stylesheets, images, javascript and slim.
-browser will automatically reload on all devices.
+Your browser will automatically reload on all devices.

 ## Deploy A Static Build